-DVT occurs when blood clots form in deep veins, often in the legs, and can lead to serious complications like pulmonary embolism (PE).
+Deep vein thrombosis (DVT) occurs when blood clots form in deep veins, often in the legs, and can lead to serious complications like pulmonary embolism (PE).
 While it's a risk for everyone, emerging research highlights that men and athletes face a slightly higher chance of developing this life-threatening condition.
-Let's explore some of the reasons why vein experts think that men and professional athletes are more at risk.

 Studies indicate that men are slightly more likely than women to experience DVT and its potentially life-threatening consequence, PE, particularly after an initial blood clot.
 An additional concern is that when men do develop DVT, it tends to be more severe, often affecting larger veins closer to the body's core (proximal DVT).